OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/faq.rst

 FAQ
 ===

-This section describes documents how to enable additional feature for helping with code development and troubleshooting tips.
+This section describes documents how to enable additional features for e.g. helping with code development.

 Docker related FAQs